carlhiggs/urban_liveability_index/README.md

 This repository contains the code used for creation of the pilot- and 15-indicator revised versions of the Urban Liveability Index for Melbourne, 2012.

 The code was authored and run in 2016-18, and formed the basis of subsequent code used for analysis for the Australian National Liveability projects (capital cities in 2017; 21 cities in 2018-19) and related projects.
+The code is run as a sequential series of scripts, or manual steps (as per directions in plain text) using Python 2.7 in conjunction with the ArcGIS arcpy library, and PostgreSQL with PostGIS.
+Most of the scripts relate to address level built environment analyses conducted in preparation of component indicators included in the Urban Liveability Index.

+Code used for the calculation of the pilot Urban Liveability Index is contained in `.\code\34a_parcel-based_LiveabilityCI_pilot_ULI.py`.
+This relates to the methods published as: Higgs, C., Badland, H., Simons, K. and Giles-Corti, B. The Urban Liveability Index: developing a policy-relevant urban liveability composite measure and evaluating associations with transport mode choice.
+Int J Health Geogr 18, 14 (2019). https://doi.org/10.1186/s12942-019-0178-8

+The code for the revised Urban Liveability Index calculation is contained in `.\code\34b_parcel-based_LiveabilityCI_ULI_v2_i15.py`.
+This was used to create the 15 indicator revised version as used in a linkage analysis of Victorian Population Health Survey participants, in a paper submitted to npj Urban Sustainability for review: Higgs, C., Badland, H., Simons, K. and Giles-Corti, B. Urban liveability and adult cardiometabolic health: policy-relevant evidence from a cross-sectional Australian built environment data linkage study. npj Urban Sustainability (2021; submitted for review).

 This project assumes the following: